Lapin0t/grothendieck-cern/english.md

 recently, biology.
 Agriculture, after all, has been the basis of our so-called civilized societies for ten thousand years.
 It is truly society's basic activity, from which we derive most of the resources we need to satisfy our material needs.
-One might have thought that, with the the development of new knowledge methods, they would be applied to agriculture as a matter of priority, freeing us, to some extent, from having to work excessively to satisfy our basic needs.
+One might have thought that, with the development of new knowledge methods, they would be applied to agriculture as a matter of priority, freeing us, to some extent, from having to work excessively to satisfy our basic needs.
 This has not been the case.
 Even today, I believe that